Gowtham-612/Writers-Hub/README.md

 1. Check the prerequisites and setup instructions
 2. Verify your environment variables
 3. Check the console for error messages
-4. Ensure Ollama is running for AI features
+4. Ensure DeepSeek API key is configured for AI features
 5. Create an issue with detailed information

 ## 🔮 Future Enhancements